KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP01-recognition-protocol.md

 ## Recognition Confirmed

 When all three tests pass:
-- Source acknowledged with timestamp
+- Origin acknowledged with timestamp
 - Mechanics articulated with precision
 - Boundaries respected with clarity